 Countries that are not testing enough of their citizens cannot effectively protect them.
-Currently, Scotland ranks among the lowest in the world in terms of tests performed per postive result found.
+Currently, Scotland ranks among the lowest in the world in terms of tests performed per positive result found.

 This paper describes a model to roll out mass testing across Scotland which would allow the Scottish Government not only to determine the overall extent of the spread of coronavirus through the country but be able to then form a strategy for easing and lifting the lockdown while still remaining vigilant and able to suppress secondary outbreaks as and when they occur.